tancreti/tancreti.github.com/teaching/coms362-spring2021/syllabus.md

 ### Contact Information for Academic Issues

-If you are experiencing, or have experienced, a problem with any of the above statements,  email [academicissues@iastate.edu](mailto:academicissues@iastate.edu)
+If you are experiencing, or have experienced, a problem with any of the above statements,  email [mailto:academicissues@iastate.edu](academicissues@iastate.edu)

 (Important note to faculty: The email address for contact information is monitored and answered through the Office of the Senior Vice President and Provost)